victims/victims-lib-java/README.md

 }
 ```
 ### Configuration Options
 There are multiple configurations that can be set via system properties.
-This can be set using _-D_ option as:
+When using them programatically use the keys provided by *VictimsConfig.Key* and methods provided by *VictimsConfig*.
+These can be set by end-users by using the _-D_ option as:
 ```sh
 -D$PROPERTY=$VALUE
 ```